-(When sending an email, please be sure to include your first and last name, as well as your
+(When sending an email, please be sure to include your first and last name, as well as your class and section number in the heading.)

-Office Hours: MWF 8-10:30 a.m.
-TR 3-4 p.m.
-(Please call or email for an appointment at another time.)
+Office Hours: M-R 1-5, F 1-4 (Please email for an appointment.)

 Textbook Information: